 This informative article contains links to some “disturbing” videos to better help illustrate the information outlined below – BUT – Be warned – if you have a bug phobia, these links may NOT be for you!

 Dr. Burmeister and the Staff of Livingston Animal Hospital want you to know that it’s “that time of year” again!
-Spring has finally arrived, and with it comes those nasty parasites!
+Spring is almost here, and with it comes those nasty parasites!

 Unfortunately, as the climate becomes warmer every year, we see a higher incidence of parasitic infections, heartworm, and Lyme disease in our area.
 Parasites can transmit serious diseases and cause severe long term damage to those affected.
 Annual parasite prevention measures are critical to the health of your pet and should be included on every Pet owner’s Spring “TO DO” List.

 Here is some additional information on various diseases and parasites in this area:

 - Heartworm – This dangerous condition is spread by mosquitos.
 It only takes one bite from an infected mosquito to transmit the heartworm larva to your cat or dog.
 The worms make their way to the heart and lungs where they can grow 15-30 cm in length.
 This infestation causes permanent damage to the heart, lungs, liver and kidneys.
 If left untreated, the disease is fatal.